 Background: The Emergency Services Authority is a 12-member board made up of EMS and first-responder professionals, physicians, elected officials and citizens, offering broad-based representation.
 Currently, the board includes two emergency room physicians, four fire district representatives, one paramedic, three elected officials, a citizen representative and a senior citizen representative.

-Oversight: Under the short term contract that became effective on April 1, 2014, the ESA board oversees response time requirements and overall contract compliance with the ambulance provider.
+Oversight: Under the contract that became effective on July 1, 2014, the ESA board oversees response time requirements and overall contract compliance with the ambulance provider.
 Assessments are based specifically on contractual agreements and actual response time data.
 Assessments are discussed with the ambulance provider and formally approved by the ESA board at open board meetings.
 The ESA has also appointed a Medical Control Committee made up of medical professionals to review ambulance service issues related to patient care.
 The ESA is additionally required to address complaints that may arise as it relates to contract compliance on a variety of issues.
 The ESA has an obligation to provide appropriate oversight in order to protect the public's interest and the safety of our community.

 Public vs. Private: Within El Paso County, there are currently multiple fire-based ambulance transport services, which include: Black Forest, Fountain, and Tri-Lakes.
 It's important for our El Paso County citizens to know that the purview of the ESA board is to oversee the County contracted "private" ambulance provider.
 With that task at hand, our board must provide due diligence for both compliance and new contract/RFP processes and, as a result, the ESA board, the Fountain City Council and the County Commissioners approved a contract for ground emergency ambulance transport services in El Paso County.